HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/autogluon.multimodal/condensed_tutorials/semantic_matching/image_text_matching.md

 # Condensed: Image-Text Semantic Matching with AutoMM

-Summary: This tutorial demonstrates implementing image-text semantic matching using AutoGluon's MultiModalPredictor, covering essential techniques for both zero-shot and finetuned approaches.
-It helps with tasks like image-caption matching, semantic search, and embedding extraction.
-Key functionalities include dataset preparation with proper path handling, predictor configuration for image-text similarity problems, zero-shot evaluation, model finetuning, prediction methods (including probability scores and embedding extraction), and semantic search operations for both text-to-image and image-to-text retrieval.
-The implementation uses CLIP as the default backbone and supports various evaluation metrics with recall@k.
+Summary: This tutorial demonstrates implementing image-text semantic matching using AutoGluon's MultiModalPredictor.
+It covers essential techniques for processing image-text pairs, including dataset preparation with path expansion, model configuration for similarity tasks, and both zero-shot and fine-tuned prediction approaches.
+The tutorial enables tasks like semantic search, embedding extraction, and match prediction, featuring key functionalities such as text-to-image and image-to-text search with customizable top-k results.
+It specifically implements CLIP-based matching with evaluation using recall metrics, making it valuable for building multimodal search and matching systems.

 *This is a condensed version that preserves essential implementation details and context.*